 - Avoid leaving him alone in the hotel room, as this can result in annoying barking.

 - Always carry a poop bag and clean up after your dog.
 It matters.
-Don’t let your dog urinate on the hotel walls, trash cans, outdoor furniture, or anywhere need entrances.
+Don’t let your dog urinate on the hotel walls, trash cans, outdoor furniture, or anywhere near entrances.

 - Keep your dog on leash and away from other guests.
 If other guests enter the elevator, politely wait for the next ride.
 Try to use side or back doors for entering and exiting, avoiding the main doors and lobby when possible.